Nkzono99/vdist-solver-fortran/README.md

 ## Install

-Installation scripts are currently only guaranteed to work on Linux.
+Installation scripts are currently only guaranteed to work on Linux and Windows.

 > [!Note]
-> This script should work on Windows and Mac.
+> This script should work on Mac.
 >
 > However, it has not been tested and is not guaranteed to work.